AMMARALBESANI/data-structures-and-algorithms./challenge03/README.md

 # Challenge binary search
-to create a function to search the array for specific value
+to create a function to search the array for a specific value
 ## Whiteboard Process
 ![whiteboard](./test-03.png)